 To add a folder to your collection, open its ... menu in Collections on the left of Postman, and choose Add Folder.
-You can then add requests to the folder either by dragging them over it from inside the collection, or choosing Add a request when empty / Add Request from the ... menu.
+You can then add requests and examples to the folder either by dragging them over it from inside the collection, or choosing Add a request when empty / Add Request from the ... menu.

-You can reorder the requests and folders inside a collection by clicking and dragging them.
+You can reorder the requests, folders, and examples inside a collection by clicking and dragging them.

-To delete a collection, in Collections click ... to open its menu and select Delete.
+To delete a collection, in Collections click ... and select Delete.

 You can recover deleted collections in Postman using Trash.
 Click

 ...next to the collection search bar and select Open Trash.
 You can restore the deleted collections or permanently delete them.
 You can alternatively open the trash from the bottom right corner in Postman.

 - With a free account you can recover collections up to one day old.